BearStudio/react-native-ficus-ui/README.md

 # react-native-ficus-ui

-React Native UI library inspired by Magnus UI and Chakra UI
+Ficus UI is a React Native UI library forked on Magnus UI and inspired by Chakra UI

 ## Installation